pkarsy/AutomaticSchoolBellTimer/README.md

 # Automatic School Bell Timer
-Automatic school bell timer designed for accuracy and reliability.

-The Project is based on the popoular ESP32, Tasmota and the Berry Scripting language.
+The Project is based on the popoular ESP32 boards.

 PHOTO BOX - PHOTO materials

-# WARNING
+## WARNING
-Most electromechanical school bells use grid voltage (230/110V).
+Most electromechanical school bells use mains voltage (230/110V).
 The project can be assembled, without connecting to mains power.
 However when installing to the final location a connection has to be made to the bell.
 **WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
 KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced tecnician to do the mains connection.

 ## Problems with existing solutions
-- Very limited number of timers usually smaller than a 14-20 a school needs.
+- Very limited number of timers usually smaller than the 14-20 a school needs.
 - Hard to use control panel.
 - Severe time drift.
 This basically means constant maintenance and/or that the bell never rings at the expected time.
 A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed that they are gonna loose the bus etc.
 - Not capable of switching to Daylight savings time.
 Even WIFI plugs have problems on this.
 - Computer based solutions suffer from complexity and unreliability.
 Operating system updates, broken harware, high electricity consumption, audio equipment maintainance, are some of the drawbacks.
-And computers, even noways, can lose the time.
-- Wall WIFI plugs like TUYA sonoff etc have almost always the problem with limited number of timers.
+- Wall WIFI plugs like TUYA, sonoff etc have almost always the problem with limited number of timers.
 Not to mention that every one needs a different mobile application, and they can ONLY be controlled by their modile app.
 - Especially WIFI plugs cannot be used as **dry contacts** (See **electrical connection**) this alone can be a deal braker.
 - Wifi based timers do not have internal battery backed RTC, and without network, will lose the time.
 - Limited/No protection from moisture and dust.